Skip to main content

 Exporting to China

-China is the second largest importer in the world and one of the most sought-after destinations for Dutch air freight.
-Schiphol has direct cargo flights to Shanghai (PVG), Beijing (PEK), and Guangzhou (CAN), enabling most shipments to be cargo-to-cargo within 12–14 hours.
+China is the world’s second-largest importer and one of the most sought-after destinations for Dutch air cargo.
+Schiphol offers direct cargo flights to Shanghai (PVG), Beijing (PEK), and Guangzhou (CAN), enabling most shipments to be cargo-to-cargo within 12–14 hours.

 Customs & Regulations

 Chinese customs are known to be strict.
-Each shipment requires a correct commercial invoice, detailed packing list, and in many cases a Certificate of Origin.
-For foodstuffs, pharmaceuticals, and cosmetics, mandatory registration with the GACC (General Administration of Customs China) applies.
+Every shipment requires a correct commercial invoice, a detailed packing list, and in many cases, a Certificate of Origin.
+For food products, pharmaceuticals, and cosmetics, mandatory registration with the GACC (General Administration of Customs China) applies.
 Electronics intended for the Chinese market must comply with CCC certification.

 Practical Tips